The EDGE Language: Extended General Einsums for Graph Algorithms: Features

 \subsection{Rank Variables as Tensors}

 \edge{} allows rank variables to appear as tensors within an expression.
 Suppose we have the following expression:

-Here, each $m$ scales each $A_m$ fiber.
-For example, when $m = 2$, this expression multiplies all the values in the $m=2$ fiber of $A$ by 2.
-In the execution model, at each point in the iteration space, we project into the dataspace of $A$, and cast the $m$ coordinate as a value for use in the map action.
-At a higher level, one can consider the $m$ term in the expression to simply be a scalar that changes depending on the current iteration space point.
+Here, each $m$ scales each $n$-fiber of $A$ (at fixed $m$).
+For example, when $m = 2$, this expression multiplies all the values in the $n$-fiber of $A$ at $m=2$ by 2.
+In the execution model, at each point in the iteration space, we project into the data space of $A$, and cast the $m$ coordinate as a value for use in the map action.
+At a higher level, one can consider the $m$ term in the expression to simply be a scalar whose value changes at each point in the iteration space.

-\subsection{\textbf{Concluding Thoughts}:}
+\subsection{Concluding Thoughts}

-Although both the specialized populate extension (Section~\ref{ssec:spopulate}) and conditional expressions are entirely new to the Einsum world (to the best of our knowledge), \emph{they still adhere to the ODE} (\textbf{design goal~\ref{goal:ode}}).
+Although both the specialized populate extension (\S~\ref{ssec:spopulate}) and conditional expressions (\S~\ref{ssec:conditionals}) are entirely new to the Einsum world (to the best of our knowledge), \emph{they still adhere to the ODE} (\textbf{design goal~\ref{goal:ode}}).
 These two extensions are extremely powerful in expressing graph computations that filter certain vertex or edge IDs or perform certain operations only when certain conditions are met (\textbf{design goal~\ref{goal:powerful}}).
-Graph computations \emph{unlike tensor computations} require unique functionalities of filter operations and conditional expressions, and thus we extended Einsums in a flexible and generic way while still conforming to the operational definition.
-Section~\ref{ssec:examples} describes more complex algorithms that utilizes these extensions.
+Graph computations, unlike tensor computations, require filter operations and conditional expressions.
+To support these needs, we refine and expand the operational definition of an Einsum to separate computation into three phases: map, reduce, and populate.
+The next section delves into the precise semantics. \S~\ref{ssec:examples} then describes more complex algorithms that use these extensions.